Betterez/swagger-validation/README.md

 };
 ```

-The `enabled` property turns on / off swagger-validation holistically for the particular spec. <br/>
 The `replaceValues` property turns on / off the functionality to manipulate values on the req (detailed in the previous section). <br/>
-Both of these values default to true (so validation is enabled as well as it will replace the values on the req).
+This value defaults to true, meaning that it will replace the values on the req.

 ## Types of validation